ankaAR/bestiario5e/_creatures/annis-hag.md

 ***Claw.*** Melee Weapon Attack: +8 al ataque, alcance 5 pies, un objetivo.
 Impacto: 15 (3d6+5) slashing damage.

 ***Crushing Hug.*** Melee Weapon Attack: +8 al ataque, alcance 5 pies, un objetivo.
-Impacto: 36 (9d6+5) bludgeoning damage, and the target is grappled (escape DC 15) if it is a Large or smaller creature.
-Until the grapple ends, the target takes 36 (9d6+5) bludgeoning damage at the start of each of the hag's turns.
+Impacto: 36 (9d6+5) puntos de daño contundente, and the target is grappled (escape DC 15) if it is a Large or smaller creature.
+Until the grapple ends, the target takes 36 (9d6+5) puntos de daño contundente at the start of each of the hag's turns.
 The hag can't make attacks while grappling a creature in this way.